Your seat decides the quality of your viewing experience at theatres, and the same holds for Sydney Opera House.

 Seats with the best view

-These seats are just the right distance from the stage and right in front of it, offering the best possible view.
+These seats are just the proper distance from the stage and right before it, offering the best possible view.

 Being premium seats, you must shell out a pricey sum for the show tickets.